 Trust Director of SEND

-I have deep rooted commitment to ensuring that students with SEND have an equal opportunity to become the best that they can be, both academically, socially and emotionally.
-Within each school within our Trust, I will engender an ethos of inclusion, supporting staff to recognise the individual needs of our students, and to differentiate their approach in order to remove potential barriers to learning.
+I have deep-rooted commitment to ensuring that students with SEND have an equal opportunity to become the best that they can be, both academically, socially and emotionally.
+Within each school in our Trust, I engender an ethos of inclusion, supporting staff to recognise the individual needs of our students and to differentiate their approach in order to remove potential barriers to learning.

 Head of Creative Design

+I lead Creative Design at Laurus Cheadle Hulme.
 My career as a teacher started in 2009 and since then I have worked in two schools, most recently at CHHS as Assistant Head of Design Technology.
-I love teaching in Cheadle Hulme having grown up in the area myself.
-I have always had a passion for creative and practical activities opting for subjects such as; Art and Design, Product Design and Graphic Products leading to a degree in Graphic Design.
+I loved teaching in Cheadle Hulme having grown up in the area.
+I have always had a passion for creative and practical activities opting for subjects such as Art and Design, Product Design and Graphic Products leading to a degree in Graphic Design.
 It is a privilege to work with children and I have sought to inspire and engage students by delivering a broad and current curriculum that allows all students to show what they are good at.
 I strive to provide the best education for the students that I teach and have completed a Masters in Teaching and Learning as continued commitment to my professional development.

 Teacher of Modern Foreign Languages

 I adore languages and I believe that every child should experience the endless opportunities that are available to a multi-linguist.
-I have felt encouraged by the ways in which languages are valued at CHHS and I am excited to bring that same ethos across to Laurus Cheadle Hulme.
-I look forward to welcoming the wonderful students of LCH to the world of España.
+I felt encouraged by the ways in which languages are valued at CHHS and I was excited to bring that same ethos across to Laurus Cheadle Hulme.
+I enjoy welcoming the wonderful students of LCH to the world of España.

 Teacher of English

 I graduated with a degree in English Literature in 2014 and I absolutely adore being able to share my knowledge and passion for English with aspiring young minds.
 My love of the subject began in 2004 when I was a student myself at Cheadle Hulme High School, so to be teaching English as part of the Laurus Trust is truly a dream come true for me.
-I have been part of the brilliant English department at Cheadle Hulme High School and I am now very much looking forward to bringing those same ideals, expectations and creative approaches to teaching across to Laurus Cheadle Hulme.
+I have been part of the brilliant English department at Cheadle Hulme High School and I now bring those same ideals, expectations and creative approaches to teaching to Laurus Cheadle Hulme.

 I am extremely excited to have been given the opportunity to create and deliver a content-rich curriculum, in which the literary canon is explored and our great literary heritage is celebrated.
 I believe that English is inherently intertwined with communication, articulacy and creative expression, so these important skills will underpin our curriculum.